Shooting of Abby Zwerner

-On January 6, 2023, the American school teacher Abby Zwerner was seriously injured when a six-year-old male student shot her while she was teaching in her classroom at Richneck Elementary School in Newport News, Virginia.
-The boy had brought from home, in his backpack, a 9 mm semi-automatic pistol belonging to his mother.
+On January 6, 2023, Abby Zwerner, an American schoolteacher, was seriously injured when a six-year-old male student shot her while she was teaching at Richneck Elementary School in Newport News, Virginia, United States.
+The boy had brought a 9 mm semi-automatic pistol belonging to his mother from his home, which he hid in his backpack.

-Zwerner's shooting provoked conversations about the culpability of young shooters and their parents, and comparisons with the 2000 killing of Kayla Rolland, also committed by a six-year-old student.

-The mother of the six-year-old male was convicted of criminal possession of a weapon, making false statements and child neglect in relation to the shooting, and was sentenced to 3 3/4 years in prison.
+The mother of the six-year-old boy was convicted of criminal possession of a weapon, making false statements, and child neglect in relation to the shooting and was sentenced to 3 3/4 years in prison.
 She has publicly stated that she takes responsibility for the shooting.

-A jury would also award Zwerner $10 million following a civil trial which concluded in November 2025.
+A jury awarded Zwerner $10 million following a civil trial against Ebony Parker, an assistant principal at the school, which concluded in November 2025.

 Background

 The shooting was the first U.S. school shooting of 2023, but the third incident of gun violence in Newport News Public School district in seventeen months.
 The shooting was one of sixteen U.S. school shootings perpetrated by shooters under the age of ten years since 1970.
 Richneck Elementary School is an elementary school in Newport News with 550 students.
 The school was equipped with metal detectors at the time of the shooting, which were randomly used to screen students.

 Reports about the student's previous conduct included behavioral issues at school: cursing at staff, trying to whip students with his belt, and choking a teacher.
 In 2021, the student allegedly came from behind his teacher, locked his forearms around her neck, and pulled her backward; he was subsequently moved to a different school.
 In the week before the shooting, the student reportedly slammed Zwerner's cell phone and broke it, resulting in a one-day suspension, with his first day back being the day of the shooting.

 Before the shooting, multiple staff members, including Zwerner, told school administrators about the student's conduct and concerns that he may have a weapon on him.
 Zwerner first alerted school officials between 11:15 and 11:30 am, stating that the student had threatened to beat up another student.
 A second teacher went to a school administrator at 12:30 pm, saying the teacher had taken it upon herself to search the student's backpack.
 A third teacher told administrators shortly before 1:00 pm that the student had shown another student at recess he had a gun and threatened the child that he would shoot them if they reported it.
 Reportedly the teacher was told to "wait out the situation" as "the school day was almost over," while another school employee was denied permission to search the student and his belongings.
 About an hour before she was shot, Zwerner also reportedly texted an unidentified individual that the student claimed to have a gun and that administrators were not helping.